 Section Description INTERNET Displays WAN connection type and status.
-Release Click on this button to disconnect from the WAN.
-Renew Click on this button to establish a connection to the WAN.
 GATEWAY Displays system IP settings, as well as DHCP and Firewall status.
 INFORMATION Displays the number of attached clients, the firmware versions, the physical MAC address for each media interface, as well as the hardware version and serial number.

-Section Description Security Log Displays illegal attempts to access your network.
+Security Log Displays illegal attempts to access your network.
 Save Click on this button to save the security log file.
 Clear Click on this button to delete the access log.
 Refresh Click on this button to refresh the screen.
 DHCP Client Log Displays information on all DHCP clients on your network.